IBM/detect-timeseriesdata-change/README.md

                        SENSORUNITS VARCHAR(100)
           }

-Once all configuration is done, inject the data, data will get stored to DB2.
+Once all configuration is done, deploy the Node-RED flow.
+Inject the data, data will get stored to DB2.

 ## 4. Create the R Spark Jupyter notebook